DavidDGamble/aww-nutz/README.md

 #### By: _**David Gamble, Bodie Wood, Lucas Mollerstuen, Chris Loveless & Brandon Fenk**_

-#### _This is a game where you move a squrriel acrossed the bottom of the game and catch acrons as they fall.
+#### _This is a game where you move a squirrel across the bottom of the game and catch acorns as they fall.
 Be careful of the anvil that drops!_

 ## Technologies Used